rjkat/confuzzle/puz.md

 https://code.google.com/archive/p/puz/wikis/FileFormat.wiki
 and converted into markdown, since the tables there seem to be broken.
 I've moved the credit section first.

+I relied on this document heavily when implementing the PUZ file reader/writer in [puz.js](client/js/puz.js), which I hope to eventually split out into its own npm package.

 # Credit

 Most of this document is by [Josh Myer](http://joshisanerd.com), with some work also done by [Evan Martin](http://neugierig.org).
 [Chris Casinghino](http://www.cis.upenn.edu/~ccasin) added documentation of the optional extra sections, with help from [Michael Greenberg](http://www.cis.upenn.edu/~mgree).
 The commenters below, including mrichards42@gmx.com and boisvert42, also contributed.